mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 &hellip; and they are both treated opaquely by the library.
 I.e. the library does not create them or access them: it simply accepts them and passes them around.

-To invoke the engine, i.e. to call the *minmax* function, the client programmer has to supply four functions that describe the rules of the game and encode some rudimentary strategy or "cleverness" for the engine to use.
+To invoke the engine, i.e. to call the *minmax* function, the client programmer has to supply four functions:

+* Three of these functions describe the rules of the game.
+* The fourth function provides some strategy or "cleverness" for the engine to use.
+How simple or nuanced this fourth function will be, is up to the client programmer.

 The four functions provided by the client programmer have no concept of the minmax algorithm.
 The client programmer does not need to have any understanding